 INFORMATION - This tab is the descriptive section of the report in which you will find all the general information required by the ASHI Standards of Practice.
-It includes all the general photos of the property, including roofs, attics, and crawlspaces.
+It includes all the general photos of the property, including roofs, attics, crawlspaces and any thermal images.